web-at-berkeley/backend-project-sp-21/README.md

 API so that we can show investors that our stealth startup is actually viable!

 Fry-Kea – Who are we?
-Fry-Kea offers modern home furniture and décor that's affordable, well-designed.
+Fry-Kea offers modern home **fruitniture** and décor that's affordable, well-designed, and... juicy!
+We specialize in fusing the look of fresh and juicy fruits with ordinary home furniture to provide our customers with the finest, most interesting, and most delicious hosue furnishment experience.

-Fry-Kea is a restaurant with locations strictly in the San Francisco Bay Area and Las Vegas.
+We are a furniture store located in the San Francisco Bay Area and Las Vegas.
+For our furniture store, we provide the customers with the ability to create their own **fruitniture** by combining a fruit with a furniture.
-What kind of cuisine do we specialize in, you may ask...
-We're happy to tell you that the options are truly limitless.
-We specialize in whichever culinary CAD (Computer Aided Design, usually 3D models) files we have stored in our restaurant's SQL database.
-Not only this, we allow for customers to submit their own CAD files to allow them all to have the taste bud sensations of their dreams.
-With our high-levels of tech knowledge, we aim to provide customers with the efficiency of a robot butler as well as the versatility of a drive-thru and dine-in restaurant experience.

 We just need a bear bones API to present to investors.
 We hired a Stanfurd student to help build out the API but their version is incomplete and they're taking too long to actually deploy (our mistake, we know.)
 We have until Saturday morning to get this product out of the door.

-We need three different things: the first is for the API to return EVERY recipe at a specific Fry-Kea location, the second is to add a recipe to our Fry-Kea SQL database, and the third is to remove a recipe from a Fry-Kea location.
+We need three different things: the first is for the API to return EVERY type of **fruitniture** that we have in store, the second is to allow the customer to add their own fruit / furniture combination to our Fry-Kea SQL database, and the third is to remove a combination from a Fry-Kea location.
 The Stanfurd engineer started implementing our first request but quit halfway through because they didn't know how to do it!

 Please help!!!